xlwings/xlwings/docs/vba.rst

 Call Python with "RunPython"
 ----------------------------

-After your workbook contains the xlwings VBA module with potentially adjusted Settings, go to ``Insert > Module`` (still in the VBA-Editor).
+After adding the xlwings VBA module to your Excel file, go to ``Insert > Module`` (still in the VBA-Editor).
 This will create a new Excel module where you can write your Python call as follows (note that the ``quickstart`` or ``template`` commands already add an empty Module1, so you don't need to insert a new module manually):

 .. code-block:: vb.net